 Section 1.
-Local PTA/PTSAs shall be organized and chartered under the authority of the Virginia PTA/PTSA in the area in which the local PTA/PTSA functions, in conformity with such rules and regulations, not in conflict with the bylaws of the National PTA, as the Virginia PTA/PTSA may in its bylaws prescribe.
-The Virginia PTA/PTSA shall issue to each local PTA/PTSA in its area an appropriate charter evidencing the due organization and good standing of the local PTA/PTSA.
+Local PTA/PTSAs shall be organized and chartered under the authority of the Virginia PTA in the area in which the local PTA/PTSA functions, in conformity with such rules and regulations, not in conflict with the bylaws of the National PTA, as the Virginia PTA may in its bylaws prescribe.

+Section 2.
+The Virginia PTA shall issue to each local PTA/PTSA in its area an appropriate charter evidencing the due association and good standing of the local PTA/PTSA.

 A local PTA/PTSA in good standing is one which:

 a.
-Adheres to the Purposes and basic policies of the PTA;
+Adheres to the purposes and basic policies of the PTA;

 b.
+Has a minimum of three (3) elected officers, to include president and treasurer;

-Remits the state and national portion of dues to the Virginia PTA/PTSA by dates designated in these bylaws;
+c.
+Remits the state and national portion of dues to the Virginia PTA by dates designated in these bylaws;

+d.
 Has bylaws approved according to the procedures of the Virginia PTA; and

-d .
-Submits local unit officers form and verification of local unit’s employer identification number (EIN) to the state office immediately upon election of officers and no later than June 15 annually;

 e.
-Local units shall forward to the state office each year upon completion a copy of their Form 990N, 990, or 990EZ as required per IRS regulations;

-.
+Submits local unit officers contact information form and verification of local unit’s employer identification number (EIN) to the state office immediately upon election of officers and no later than June 15 annually;

+f.
+Submits a copy of the fiscal year-end audit report and minutes of the meeting at which it was adopted shall be sent to the state office within thirty (30) days following the adoption

+of the audit report by the general membership;

+g.
+Submits a copy of the filed 990 or 990EZ to the state office within fifteen (15) days of filing;

+h.
 Meets other criteria as may be prescribed by the Virginia PTA.

-Section 2.
-Each local PTA/PTSA shall adopt such bylaws for the government of the organization as may be approved by the Virginia PTA/PTSA.
-Such bylaws shall not be in conflict with the bylaws of the National PTA or the bylaws of the Virginia PTA/PTSA.

 Section 3.
-Bylaws of each constituent organization shall include an article on amendments.
+Each local PTA/PTSA shall adopt such bylaws for the governance of the association as may be approved by the Virginia PTA.
+Such bylaws shall not be in conflict with the bylaws of the National PTA or the bylaws of the Virginia PTA.

 Section 4.
-Each local PTA/PTSA shall keep such permanent books of account and records as shall be sufficient to establish the items of gross income, receipts, and disbursements of the organization including, specifically, the number of its members, the dues collected from its members, and the amounts of dues remitted to the Virginia PTA/PTSA.
-Such books of account and records shall at all reasonable times be open to inspection by an authorized representative of the Virginia PTA/PTSA or, where directed by the committee on state and national relationships, by a duly authorized representative of the National PTA.
+Bylaws of each constituent association shall include an article on amendments.

 Section 5.
-The charter of a local PTA/PTSA shall be subject to withdrawal and the status of such organization as a PTA/PTSA unit shall be subject to termination, in the manner and under the circumstances provided in the bylaws of the Virginia PTA/PTSA.
+Each local PTA/PTSA shall keep such permanent books of account and records as shall be sufficient to establish the items of gross income, receipts, and disbursements of the association including, specifically, the number of its members, the dues collected from its members, and the amounts of dues remitted to the Virginia PTA.
+Such books of account and records shall at all reasonable times be open to inspection by an authorized representative of the Virginia PTA or, where directed by the committee on state and national relationships, by a duly authorized representative of the National PTA.
+Such authorized representative shall have full access in cases where account information and records are required from banks.

 Section 6.
+The charter of a local PTA/PTSA shall be subject to withdrawal and the status of such association as a PTA/PTSA unit shall be subject to termination, in the manner and under the circumstances provided in the bylaws of the Virginia PTA.

-Each local PTA/PTSA is obligated upon withdrawal of its charter by the Virginia PTA/PTSA:
+Section 7.
+Each local PTA/PTSA is obligated upon withdrawal of its charter by the Virginia PTA:

-a. to yield up and surrender all of its books and records and all of its assets and property to the Virginia PTA/PTSA or to such agency as may be designated by the Virginia PTA/PTSA or to another local PTA/PTSA organized under the authority of the Virginia PTA/PTSA;
+a.
+To yield up and surrender all of its books and records and all of its assets and property to the Virginia PTA or to such agency as may be designated by the Virginia PTA or to another local PTA/PTSA organized under the authority of the Virginia PTA;

-b. to cease and desist from the further use of any name that implies or connotes association with the National PTA or the Virginia PTA/PTSA or status as a constituent organization of the National PTA; and
+b.
+To cease and desist from the further use of any name that implies or connotes association with the National PTA or the Virginia PTA or status as a constituent association of the National PTA; and